 Amy is the Environmental Reviewer for the New Hampshire Natural Heritage Bureau, and reviews projects statewide for impacts to rare plant species and exemplary natural communities.
 Previously, she worked at Martin Forestry Consulting, LLC, where she wrote forest stewardship plans, did GIS mapping, and a variety of field work.

 Ariadne Prior-Grosch, Vice-President

 Ariadne manages the communication with the Panama-based volunteer staff including all of the logistics involving the scholarship application process, annual ceremony, disbursement of funds, and scholar support.
-Ariadne is the Science Department lead at the Academy For Software Engineering, a public high school in New York City where she teaches AP Biology, Environmental Science and Spanish and advises 14 male senior students.
+Ariadne is the Science Department lead at the Academy For Software Engineering, a public high school in New York City where she teaches Earth Science, Biology, Environmental Science and Spanish.

 Brooks is a founding member of Few for Change and has worked to grow the organization since its founding in January 2009.
 In his day job, Brooks is a Community Development Officer at the Island Institute in Rockland, Maine.

 Katie Clay, President

 Katie is the Program Director for a Medicaid program at Hudson River HealthCare, a Federally Qualified Health Center in the Hudson Valley and Long Island, NY.
 Prior to her current role, Katie was an Americorps volunteer at Hudson River HealthCare, coordinating Spanish speaking programming at one of the health center sites.

 Sofia is fundraising manager for the Morgan-Wixson Theatre, a non-profit community theatre located in Santa Monica, California.
 Prior to joining The Morgan-Wixson, she was the Development Associate for Ceres, a sustainability advocacy non-profit in Boston, Massachusetts.